Sduby22/xv6-labs-2020/README.md

 That was a stupid mistake: forget to dereference pte pointer when extracting pa using PTE2PA

-### refcount always > 1
+### refcount always > 1 so memory won't get freed

-we add/dec the refcount in mappages(), but in kvminit, the kernel maps the whole physical memory, so all entries in the refcount array was set 1.
+we add/dec the refcount in mappages(), but in kvminit(), the kernel maps the whole physical memory, so all entries in the refcount array was set 1.
 Multiple ways to fix this:

 - Use a different mappages() version in kvmmap(), which doesn't affect refcount.
 - When kalloc(), set refcount = 1, Only add refcount when uvmcopying(), dec refcount when unmapping it.